sgwilym/dot-beat-time/README.md

 ## Motivation

 The millennium is upon us.
 The age of the internet arrived long ago.
 Why are we still coordinating meetings across timezones?
-Fortunately internet time, which splits the day into 1000 beats and which is consistent across the world, is here to fix all that.
+Fortunately internet time — which splits the day into 1000 beats and which is consistent across the world — is here to fix all that.

 Example: you are in central Europe and wish to organise a meeting with your friend in Tokyo during your lunch.
-Instead of calculating what time it is in Tokyo during lunch, just say "let's talk at @500!".
+Instead of calculating what time it is in Tokyo then, just tell your friend: "let's talk at @500!".

 ## Installation